notealoud/bbbdg/src/site/notes/Books Beans Boots/Pages/bio.md

 I believe in oneness.
 That we all originate from the same Source.
 And that we are on a journey to understand our connection to one another.

 I'm an INFP.
 I'm unconventional, quirky, an introvert and live outside the circle.
-That might make me eccentric!
+That might make me eccentric.

 I have an eclectic range of interests.